 For an out-of-towner, Rob DeRosa—the easy-going, frosty-haired worker from behind the Red & Black Cafe counter—might just seem like another fixture of a small-city coffee shop in Connecticut.
 But the award-winning WESU DJ, label-owner, and concert promoter is far from just that.
 While DeRosa has managed the Cafe for nearly 15 years, he’s also been an aficionado, supporter, and somewhat of a celebrity in the local music scene dating back to the 1970s.

 Growing up in Meriden, Conn., among several other towns in the River Valley region, DeRosa has rarely strayed far from his roots.
-He attended Northwestern Connecticut Community College for a stint and later graduated from Central Connecticut State University.
+He attended Northwestern Connecticut Community College and Central Connecticut State University for short stints.